syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Mac-Integration/Overview.md

 # Xamarin Mac Extensions Overview

-The Syncfusion Essential Studio for Xamarin Visual Studio for Mac extensions allow you to create a Xamarin application using Syncfusion components along with required NuGet packages in Visual Studio for Mac.
+The Syncfusion Essential Studio® for Xamarin Visual Studio for Mac extensions allow you to create a Xamarin application using Syncfusion components along with required NuGet packages in Visual Studio for Mac.

 I> The Syncfusion Xamarin Mac Extensions Support for Visual Studio for Mac 2019 and it is available from v17.3.0.9.